cesarnml/object-oriented-programming-in-java-specialization/README.md

 - `this` is a reference to the current object and is available in instance methods and constructors (but NOT in static methods)

 #### Module 02 - Memory Models, Scope, and Starting the Project (10 hours)

+- Learning Outcomes:
+  1. Select and effectively use Java documentation
+  2. Generate visual maps using Java code and the Unfolding Maps libraries
+  3. Create and draw memory models for reasoning about variable values for primitive and object data types
+  4. Apply the basic rules for variable scope and explain how it impacts your code
+  5. Practice tracing code using memory models and Java's rules for variable scope

 #### Module 03 - Graphical Output: Creating GUIs and Displaying Data (8 hours)